lyltc1/SymNet/README.md

-# SYM-Net
+# SymNet
 This repo provides the PyTorch implementation of the work:

-**SYM-Net: Symmetry aware Net.
+**Resolving Symmetry Ambiguity in Correspondence-based Methods for Instance-level Object Pose Estimation**

 ## Overview

 ## Requirements
 * Ubuntu 16.04/18.04/20.04/22.04, CUDA, python >= 3.6, PyTorch >= 1.6, torchvision

 ## Installation
-One way is to set up the environment with docker.See [this](./docker/README.md) Another way is to install the following parts.
+One way is to set up the environment with docker.
+Another way is to install the following parts.

 * Install `detectron2` from [detectron2](https://github.com/facebookresearch/detectron2).